 How do you control the SteelSeries Arctis Nova 3?

-The SteelSeries Arctis Nova 3 houses controls on both ear cups, with a microphone mute button and volume dial on the left ear cup, and a button to turn on the RGB lights on the right ear cup.
-The controls are simple and easy to find, and misfires never happen for me.
+The SteelSeries Arctis Nova 3 houses controls on both ear cups, with a microphone mute button and volume dial on the left ear cup and a button to turn on the RGB lights on the right ear cup.
+The controls are simple and easy to find, and misfires never happen to me.
 The volume slider has enough resistance and is placed well, so you won’t accidentally slide the volume way up or down when adjusting the headset.

 Should you use the SteelSeries GG software?

-In the Sonar section of GG, you get even more options for sound, where you can adjust game, chat, and microphone volume, and choose from custom sound profiles for each of those.
-Since I can change the sound profile of the headset for different games, or set my own EQ to my liking, playing Valheim doesn’t necessarily sound exactly like playing CS:GO, which doesn’t sound like Apex Legends.
+In the Sonar section of GG, you get even more options for sound, where you can adjust game, chat, and microphone volume and choose from custom sound profiles for each of those.
+Since I can change the sound profile of the headset for different games or set my own EQ to my liking, playing Valheim doesn’t necessarily sound exactly like playing CS:GO, which doesn’t sound like Apex Legends.
 And on Steam Deck or Nintendo Switch, even though I can’t change my EQ using any software on those devices, the default frequency response still sounds pleasant.

 How does the SteelSeries Arctis Nova 3 connect?